 “The doctor told me everything,” he explained, “about your treatment.
 I must thank you for your help.”

-“How long are you planning to sit on the floor?” he teased.
+“How long are you planning to sit on the floor?”
+He teased.

-Satya stood up, immediately, feeling even more embarrassed.
+Satya stood up, feeling even more embarrassed.
 “Pranam, Senapati,” she said, remembering her manners and joining her palms.

 “You know who I am?”

-“Everyone knows who you are,” she shrugged.
+She shrugged.
+“Everyone knows who you are.”

 “Come closer!”

+She blanched.
 “Why?”

 “Are you afraid of me?”